 - avoiding replicating services that are, or could be, delivered by other providers.

-Following an extensive engagement process between 12 June and 22 July 2023, Council has agreed to progress work to refurbish and extend the former library building to provide a warm and welcoming multi-functional space that will serve as a social hub for the entire community.
+Following an extensive engagement process between 12 June and 22 July 2023, Council agreed to refurbish and extend the former library building to provide a warm and welcoming multi-functional space.
 This option is budgeted for in our current Long-term Plan and does not preclude us from looking at how we incorporate other options in the future.

 31 August 2023